Network construction: A learning framework through localizing principal eigenvector: Conclusion

 \section{Conclusion}

 We explore different network construction algorithms which optimizing the behavior of PEV.
 We construct the network structure through the optimization process that possesses highly localized PEV quantified by the IPR value.
 This approach provides a comprehensive way to investigate not only the optimized network but also intermediate networks before an optimized structure is found.
-In other words, we develop a learning framework to explore localization of PEV through a sampling-based optimization method.
-This framework also helps to construct a network for other lower order eigenvectors.
 Furthermore, we restrict our study to the adjacency matrix of the network.
 It is also interesting to examine for other matrices related to graphs such as Laplacian matrix, modularity matrix.
 Here, eigenvector behavior has been regulated based on the particular function which is IPR.
-It is good to define another function which can tune the negative or zeros entries of the eigenvectors or some part of the eigenvector and based on that one can construct network structure.
+It is good to define another function that can tune the negative or zeros entries of the eigenvectors or some part of the eigenvector and based on that one can construct a network structure.
+This framework also helps to construct a network for other lower-order eigenvectors.
+Low order eigenvectors have also been studied to develop machine learning tools.
+They used IPR as well as another kind of measure for the eigenvector localization, called statistical leverage scores \cite{low_order_evec_2013}, \cite{leverage_score_2011} which has an impact on statistics and modern big data analysis.

 It is also interesting to distribute weights in a weighted network so that PEV becomes localized \cite{Goltsev_prl2012}.
-Moreover, removing edges make the PEV delocalized and also adding edges to the network produce delocalized PEV, but it may be possible to add a proper number of edges to the network which forms the highly localized PEV.
+Moreover, removing edges make the PEV delocalized, and also adding edges to the network produces delocalized PEV, but it may be possible to add a proper number of edges to the network which forms the highly localized PEV.
 We have not included the complexity analysis of the algorithms, and it is an exciting part to do in the future.
-Finally, we devise edge rewiring based optimization algorithms which allow us to learn about the network structure from the PEV and it may be relevant to be used later to develop machine learning tools.
+Finally, we devise edge rewiring-based optimization algorithms which allow us to learn about the network structure from the PEV and it may be relevant to be used later to develop machine learning tools.

-{\bf Acknowledgement:} SJ and PP acknowledge DST, Govt of India grant EMR/2014/000368 for financial support.
-PP is indebted to Michael C. Grant (CVX Research, Stanford University) for useful discussion on the optimization problem over StackExchange.
-PP thanks, members of CSL at IIT Indore for discussions.
+{\bf Acknowledgment:} SJ acknowledges DST, Govt. of India grant EMR/2014/000368 for financial support.
+PP is indebted to Michael C. Grant (StackExchange, CVX Research, Stanford University) and Amit Reza (IIT Gandhinagar, India) for useful discussion on the optimization problem and members of CSL at IIT Indore for discussions.